microbma/microbma.github.io/project/SMAG.md

 The SMAG catalog of the soil metagenomes, SNV catalogs and viruses predicted from SMAG for this publication are available at [Zenodo](https://doi.org/10.5281/zenodo.7941562).
 To upload the large gz file, we split it into smaller file with the prefix "mag.tar.gz", downloaders can use the `cat ./mag.tar.gz* > mag.tar.gz; tar -xjvf <mag.tar.gz>` to process the MAGs.

-Other associated data supporting the findings are available from the corresponding author upon reasonable request.

 ## Data Processing Coding